stoplightio/docs/articles/testing/variables-environment.md

 argument (`y`) to the environment under the string value of the first argument (`x`).

+> Environment variables set via script are only added to the user's private variables, and are not sent to Stoplight.
+See the [Environment section](../editor/environments.md) for more information.

 ## Referencing Environment Variables

 <!--(FIXME - SHOW USING A VARIABLE IN A SCENARIO STEP)-->